50+ Bollywood Farewell Songs In Hindi

 Director: Mansoor Khan

-The film won 8 out of 11 nominations in the Filmfare Awards including Best Film, Best Director, Best Debut (male) for Aamir Khan and Best Debut (Female) for Juhi Chawla.
-Considered as the trendsetter for the Bollywood Musical genre, the soundtrack became one of the all-time best sellers ever, with perennial hits like Papa Kehte Hain.
+The film won eight out of eleven nominations in the Filmfare Awards, including Best Film, Best Director, Best Debut (Male) for Aamir Khan, and Best Debut (Female) for Juhi Chawla.

 10. Rahen Na Rahen Hum (रहें ना रहें हम महका करेंगे बन के कली)